randsleadershipslack/destalinator/README.md

 Code for managing Cleanup of Stale Channels

 # Making it work in your environment
+These scripts work with Python 2.7 but not 3.x.

+You'll need to install a few libraries: `pip install -r requirements.txt`

-You'll need to change configuration.yaml appropriately.  warner.py and archiver.py should then work from the commandline.
+You'll also need to change configuration.yaml appropriately.  warner.py and archiver.py should then work from the command line.
 Productionalized automated deployments and running on a schedule are left unspecified because every production environment is unique.

 ## Components